Masterclass Instructors and staff for the 2025 Treasure Coast Summer Band Camp include:

 Christopher Kalwa

-Christopher Kalwa is the Band Director at St. Joseph’s Catholic School.
-He is currently in his 14th year of
+Christopher Kalwa is the Band Director at Martin County High School.
+He is currently in his 16th year of teaching.

 Mr. Kalwa is a native Floridian, born and raised in St. Petersburg.
 In 2003 he returned to school and received an Associate in Arts Degree from St. Petersburg College.
 In 2005 he transferred to The Florida State University where he received a Bachelor’s degree in Music Education.
 While attending FSU he studied Saxophone Performance under the direction of Professor Patrick Meighan.